-A research project to measure and improve the quality of live subtitles
+A research project to measure and improve subtitle quality

-This is a recent set of work reviewing the problems of live subtitling and how they can be overcome for live television and for subsequent viewing on iPlayer
+This is a recent set of work reviewing the problems of subtitling and how they can be overcome on all our platforms

 What we're doing

-We have been looking into the issues which impact on the quality of live subtitles for our audience.
+We are examining the issues which impact on the quality of live subtitles for our audience.

-We have examined ways in which we might use language models for individual programme topics to improve the performance of speech to text engines and to detect errors in existing subtitles.
+We have looked into ways in which we might use language models for individual programme topics to improve the performance of speech to text engines and to detect errors in existing subtitles.
 We have had some early success modelling weather forecast subtitles which suggests there may be some value in this approach, but it would appear that other topics will be less successful.
 See White Paper WHP 256: 'Candidate Techniques for Improving Live Subtitle Quality' for more details.

 More recently we have been exploring ways to take the live broadcast subtitles and carry out automatic post-processing to remove the original delay and improve the formatting.
 Early results are promising and we have been talking to the iPlayer team about the potential for this work.
-We are also looking at how live subtitles could be realigned and reformatted durring streaming.
+We are also looking at how live subtitles could be realigned and reformatted during streaming.

 Over the coming months we will also be doing research with an aim to developing guidelines for the display of subtitles on devices like tablets and mobile phones and where video is displayed within a web page.